Hollyhua/Project8_10_android/project_spec.md

 - **Display a scrollable list of coffee items.**
 - **Display the name, image, and description of each coffee item.**
-- **Each item tapped by the user should automatically add into their own favorites list**
+- **Each item tapped by the user should automatically be added to their own favorites list**

 Stretch Features:

 - **Search for a coffee query.**
-- **Allow multiple lists apart from default "favorites" list.**
+- **Allow multiple lists apart from the default "favorites" list.**
 - **Remove an item from the favorites list.**

 ### 2. Chosen API(s)